sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 (<code>ZipList</code>).
 But we don't want to produce an infinite list, just one of the appropriate length.

-Definining the <code>Applicative</code> instance for vector leads us to an interesting observation (which holds true in general).
-You need *one instance for each constructor of a data type that has its shape encode in its type*.
-Also *the instance heads mirror the type of the construtors*.
+Definining the <code>Applicative</code> instance for vectors leads us to an interesting observation which holds true in general.
+For any data structure which encodes its own shape:

+1. You need one instance of <code>Applicative</code> for each constructor of the data type.
+2. The instance heads must mirror the types of the constructors.

+In the code below there are two instances and each instance head closely mirrors the data constructor's type. e.g. <code>Cons :: a -> Vec n a -> Vec (S n) a</code> mirrors <code>instance Applicative (Vec n) => Applicative (Vec (S n))</code>.

 ~~~{.haskell}
 instance Applicative (Vec Z) where